Ananyanayaka/Heroku_server_node/README.md

 ```

 ### How to Get a NASA API Key
-To interact with NASA's Image and Video Library API, you'll need to obtain an API key.
+To interact with NASA's Image and  Library API, you'll need to obtain an API key.
 Here's how you can get one:

 1. Visit the [NASA API registration page](https://api.nasa.gov/).
 2. Click on the "Get API Key" button.